songshunran/RMixMLP/main/README.md

 # RMixMLP:An all-MLP Block for machine remaining useful life prediction

-This repo is the official Pytorch implementation of RMixMLP: "[RMixMLP:An all-MLP Block for machine remaining useful life prediction]".
+This repo is the official Pytorch implementation of RMixMLP: "[RMixMLP: An all-MLP block for remaining useful life prediction]".

 ## Updates